wavefrontHQ/help/log_browser.md

 You can use the Logs Browser to search and filter logs so that you can find the root cause of critical issues in your system.

-VMware Aria Operations for Applications retains logs for 7, 15, or 30 days, based on your settings.
+Operations for Applications retains logs for 7, 15, or 30 days, based on your settings.

 **Step 1: Send Logs**